imfunniee/fimbo/README.md

 See them in action [here](https://imfunniee.github.io/fimbo)

-Everyone needs a website to express themeselves so i made free website templates.
-All you need to do is download them and cutmoize them according to your need.
+Everyone needs a website to express themselves so i made free website templates.
+All you need to do is download them and customize them according to your need.

 Have Fun. 😄